Carpal Tunnel Syndrome and Online Shopping: 5 Symptoms to Watch Out For

-Carpal tunnel syndrome involves a small bony tunnel in the wrist where tendons and a nerve called the median nerve travel from the forearm to the hand.
-Carpal tunnel syndrome occurs when pressure from thickening of the ligamentous tissue overlying the bony carpal tunnel causes the underlying median nerve to become inflamed.
+Carpal tunnel syndrome describes what happens to a small tunnel in the wrist, the floor of which is made of bones and the roof is a fibrous ligament.
+A nerve called the median nerve and tendons travel from the forearm to the hand through this tunnel.
+Carpal tunnel syndrome occurs when pressure increases inside the tunnel.
+Pressure can increase from swelling of the tendons and nerve inside the tunnel, or from thickening of the ligamentous tissue overlying the bony carpal tunnel.
+Increased pressure causes the underlying median nerve to become inflamed.
 This can occur from overuse, repetitive motion, poor position during use (bad ergonomics), trauma or during pregnancy.

 Symptoms can include:

-- Tingling and numbness in the hand or wrist, mainly on the palmar side
+- Tingling and numbness in the hand or wrist, mainly on the palm side of the thumb, index, long and ring fingers

 - Sharp pain that shoots up the arm or down to the fingers